roboticslab-uc3m/jr3-mbed-firmware/README.md

 # JR3 Mbed firmware

-An MBED 2 application that performs data acquisition from a JR3 force-torque sensor and streams it through a CAN channel.
+An Arm Mbed OS 6 application that performs data acquisition from a JR3 force-torque sensor and streams it through a CAN channel.

-Incidentally, support was added for sending simple PWM commands to a Lacquey fetch hand through a secondary optional CAN channel.
+Incidentally, support was added for sending simple PWM commands to a Lacquey fetch gripper through a secondary optional CAN channel.

 ## Installation

-Since the Mbed Online Compiler has been discontinued, development and compilation should be carried out at https://studio.keil.arm.com/.
+Since the Mbed Online Compiler has been discontinued, development and compilation should be carried out at <https://studio.keil.arm.com/>.
 Make sure you select "mbed LPC1768" as the compilation target.
-Once build, plug in the MBED to a USB port of your PC and drag-and-drop the downloaded .bin file into it.
+Once built, plug in the Mbed to a USB port of your PC and drag-and-drop the downloaded .bin file into it.

 ## CAN protocol